 See below for a list of the exhibits and species you’re likely to encounter during winter months at the Zoo.
 Which animals you see is largely dependent upon weather conditions.
 During extremely cold temperatures, this list may change due to the needs of our animals.
-While every effort is made to allow animals to enjoy their exhibit spaces the health and safety of the Zoo’s wildlife is considered first.
+While every effort is made to allow our guests to view the animals, the health and safety of the Zoo’s wildlife is considered first.

-Look for updates and any weather-related closings on the Zoo’s website and Facebook page.
+Look for updates and any weather-related closings on the homepage and Facebook page.